lukeasrodgers/qa-js-popups/README.md

 - Allow windows to be created using multiple constructor recipes to cover different states of the application
 - Constructor recipes should provide something like setup/teardown
+- Maybe add blacklist?
+Array of window names (keys in Application.Views...) that should be ignored